frappe/manual_erpnext_com/manual_erpnext_com/www/videos/learn/point-of-sale.md

 **Duration: 2:34**

-Retail transaction has selling, goods delivery and payment happening at the same time.
-POS (Point of Sale) module allow you creating invoices which manage all the functions involved in retail sales.
+Retail transaction has sales, goods delivery and payment happening at the same time.
+POS (Point of Sale) module in ERPNext allow you creating POS Invoices which manages all the functions involved in retail sales.

 This tutorial walks you through setting up POS profile and creating POS invoice in ERPNext.
 Each billing station can have separate POS profile.
-This allows in faster and efficient billing at the sales counter.
+This allows in faster and efficient billing at the sales counters.